saurabh9136/Employee-Management-System/README.md

 ## Contributing

 Contributions to the Employee Management System are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](/LICENSE).

----

-For more details and support, please contact saurabhgiri2411@gmail.com.

-**Note:** Replace `/path/to/screenshot.png` with the actual path to your project's screenshot.
-Make sure to update contact information and other placeholders as necessary.